ai-solution-eng/ai-solution-demos/nl-to-sql-mcp-manufacturing/README.md

 If you want to define a custom password for the admin user define that ib line 38 postgresPassword
 - Submit

-**2. Load db file**
+**1.2 Load db file**

-You can use the .db file in this folder to load into a Database.
-If you care to adapt the data for example to a different industry or specific locations take a look at create_manufacturing_data.py script and adapt.
-After execution you have a .db file you can use as well for the following steps.
+If you care to adapt the data for example to a different industry or specific locations take a look at create_manufacturing_data.py script and adapt before executing.
+Execute the create_manufacturing_data.py script with python create_manufacturing_data.py .
+After execution you have a .db file you can use as for the following steps.

 Open your Jupyter Notebook server and upload the .db file and the loaddata.py.
 You will need to add the password you provided when Importing Postgres to line 9. of loaddata.py Also be aware if you adapt the db_name in line 13 you will need to change in the step of Connect Database to AIE in the URL manufacturing to whatever you decide for as a dbname.

 When you have uploaded those to files open a terminal in the JupyterNotebook Server.
 Execute ls to make sure you can see both files at this location.
 Install the library psycopg2 via pip installpsycopg2 and then execute the loaddata.py with python loaddata.py

-**3. Connect Database to AIE**
+**1.3 Connect Database to AIE**

 - Login into AIE software stack.
 - Navigate to **Data Engineering > Data Sources**